 The COF stipend is already reflected in the published Colorado resident tuition rates!

 Apply as early as 13 years old.

 The COF (College Opportunity Fund) is a fund created by the Colorado Legislature to provide a way of distributing Colorado tax dollars to the colleges in Colorado, by creating a stipend for each resident undergraduate student who attends a participating college or university.
 There is no income qualification, and the students can be part-time or full-time.
 It is recommended that all students pre-register for this stipend, even before knowing if they will be attending a college in Colorado, and the instructions for registration are listed below.
 The stipend is paid on a per credit hour basis for up to 145 credit hours.

-IMPORTANT NOTE: The estimation of costs on websites for all colleges in Colorado assumes that students have registered for COF.
-It's free to apply, and you must apply in order to obtain the COF stipend, which is paid directly to the college or university.
+IMPORTANT NOTE: The estimation of costs on websites for all colleges in Colorado INCLUDES the funding Colorado students receive through the COF.
+It's free to apply, and you must apply in order to receive the COF stipend, which is paid directly to the college or university.

-In 2016-2017, for residents who attend a participating college in Colorado this is:
+In 2019-2020, for residents who attend a participating college in Colorado this is:

-- $75 per credit hour at participating state universities and colleges.
+- $85 per credit hour at participating state universities and colleges.

-- $38 per credit hour at participating private universities and colleges.
+- $43 per credit hour at participating private universities and colleges.